 The County cannot prevent you from seeking a COVID-19 test.
 However, the County requires that employees seeking a diagnosis remain off the worksite.
-You may telecommute if that is available.
-If telecommute is not available, review the COVID-19 Leave Guide for instructions on requesting time off for COVID-19 testing.
+Review the COVID-19 Leave Guide for instructions on requesting time off for COVID-19 testing.